DevilRocky/Git-Test/README.md

 # Git-Test

-This repository shows my learning process of github.
+This repository shows my learning process on github.

 Message shows in the Visual Studio Code after the pull Request.